The Primal diet!

 - Once a week, do some form of intense anaerobic exercise, such as sprinting – just imagine you’re trying to catch your prey!

-So, whether you’re fully embracing the ancestral movement or just looking for ways to up your protein intake, eat like an Icelander and add creamy, nutritious Ísey Skyr to your diet!
+So, whether you’re fully embracing the ancestral movement or just looking for ways to up your protein intake, eat like an Icelander and add creamy, nutritious Ísey Skyr yogurt to your diet!